caseif/JAM/README.md

 MP com/example/a b Ljava/lang/String; 0 idString
 ```

+## Formatting Requirements
+For the sake of sane parsing, JAM mapping guidelines must follow a couple of basic formatting guidelines:

+- Class mappings must reside at the top of the file, before all other mapping types
+- Method parameter mappings must not precede their respective method mappings

+Implementations must respect these requirements when writing JAM files in order to remain compliant with the
+specification.

 ## Differences from SRG
 This format contains many differences from its parent.
 Below is a list of all notable changes as well as rationale for
 each.